JMRI: Logix Documentation

 Next is a column of Edit button to modify an existing state variable.
 The last column of the table (Delete buttons) is used to delete a state variable if you decide it is no longer needed.

 Press the Add State Variable to add a state variable (a row in the state variable table).
 This brings up a window with a choice box for the user to select a state variable type.
-Available state variables are documented below.
+Available state variables are documented at State Variables.
 When a type is chosen the Edit Variable window displays a text field for the name of the entity to be used for the state variable.
 When a name (either System Name or user name) is entered, it must correspond to an existing entity (sensor, turnout, light, etc.).
-It is useful to open the Sensor Table when entering sensor names, or the Turnout Table to show available turnouts, etc.
+Depending on your selection method, a tabbed Pick List, a single Pick List or a dropdown combo box will be displayed to aid in name selection.

 At any time during the entry of state variable data, the Check State Variables button may be clicked to check the entered data and evaluate the state variables.
 When this button is pressed, the checking and evaluation proceeds until the check completes successfully, or an error is detected.
 If an error is detected, the checking stops for the user to correct the error and click Check State Variables again.
 Please remember after editing the System Name and data items to click a different cell in the table before clicking Check State Variables (or Update Conditional at the bottom of the window) so that the program is notified that you have finished your entry.
 Otherwise your entry may not take effect, and an error may be reported unnecessarily.